A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems: Algorithms for Compression

-For every sequential execution of atomic actions that leads to configuration $\sigma'$ in $\A$, there exists a sequence of transitions in $\M$ that reaches a configuration $\sigma$ such that $\sigma$ can be obtained from $\sigma'$ by preserving the locations of all contracted particles in $\sigma'$ and by letting every expanded particle in $\sigma'$ contract according to the rules of $\A$, for all corresponding pairs $(\sigma',\sigma)$.
-Conversely, every sequence of transitions in $\M$ that reaches a configuration $\sigma$ directly corresponds to a sequence of atomic actions in $\A$ also leading to $\sigma'=\sigma$.
-The perimeter of the respective $\sigma'$ and $\sigma$ differs by at most a constant factor, and hence proving $\alpha$-compression for $\sigma$ also implies $\alpha'$-compression for $\sigma'$, and vice-versa, for constants $\alpha$ and $\alpha'$.
-Hence, we can use $\M$, and respective Markov chain tools and techniques, in order to analyze the correctness of algorithm $\A$.
+Any objective that can be accomplished by $\M$ can be accomplished by $\A$ and vice versa.
+Consider an activation sequence of particles executing $\A$ that transforms the initial configuration $\sigma_0$ to a configuration $\sigma'$ that potentially contains both expanded and contracted particles.
+Obtain configuration $\sigma$ from $\sigma'$ by preserving the locations of all contracted particles and considering every expanded particle to be contracted at its tail.
+Then there exists a sequence of transitions in $\M$ that reaches $\sigma$.
+The perimeter $p(\sigma')$ ignores heads of expanded particles (Section~\ref{subsec:terminology}), so $p(\sigma) = p(\sigma')$.
+Conversely, every sequence of transitions in $\M$ that reaches a configuration $\sigma$ directly corresponds to a sequence of atomic actions (expansions followed immediately by contractions) of particles executing $\A$ also leading to $\sigma' = \sigma$, where again $p(\sigma) = p(\sigma')$.
+Thus, proving $\alpha$-compression for $\sigma$ also implies $\alpha$-compression for $\sigma'$, and vice-versa.
+Hence, we can use $\M$ and respective Markov chain tools and techniques in order to analyze the correctness of algorithm $\A$.
+Because we show $\alpha$-compression for $\M$ for all $\alpha > 1$ (Theorem~\ref{thm:compress_alpha}), this also then implies $\alpha$-compression for $\A$ for all $\alpha > 1$.
+In subsequent sections, we focus on analyzing $\M$.

-We note that, under the assumptions of the asynchronous model of distributed computing, one cannot typically assume the next particle to be activated is equally likely to be any particle, as we assume in Step 1 of the description of~$\M$.
-We make this assumption in order to be able to explicitly calculate the stationary distribution of $\M$ so that we can provide rigorous guarantees about its structure, but do not expect the behavior of the system would be substantially different if this requirement was relaxed.